scottgriffinm/SimpleBloomberg/README.md

 (1) On your computer, open the Bloomberg terminal application and log in.
 Make sure to keep the application open throughout this process.

-(2) Open the command line and install the Bloomberg Python API libraries:
+(2) Open the command line and install the Bloomberg Python API libraries (you need to have privledges to change PATH variables on your computer):
 ```
 python -m pip install --index-url=https://bcms.bloomberg.com/pip/simple blpapi
 ```